-Okay, so you've read about all the ways a content calendar can improve the impact of your business content.
+Okay, so you’ve read about all the ways a content calendar can improve the impact of your content as an influencer.
 Now you want to build a content calendar of your own.
-The question is how... how do you build a content calendar?
+The question is how… how do you build a content calendar?
 Where should you even start?

 The first step is finding the right content calendar application to use.
 There are a range of tools available for creating your own calendar.
 I’ll cover some of the best available content calendar tools online in tomorrow’s post.
 Stay tuned!

 Once you find the right template, whether it be a range of sticky notes or a high-functioning online program, the next step is downloading all your ideas into one place.
 Take the time to wrangle all your current ideas together.
 It’s helpful to see all your ideas in one place.

 Next comes the brainstorming.
 Use a whiteboard, notebook, whatever you need to brainstorm.
 If you have a support team helping create content, set aside a block of time for all of you to get ideas on the whiteboard.
 Don’t judge, just write.
 This is where you also share all your current ideas and put them on the board with equal credibility.

 Once you have ideas on the board, then you can start triaging and judging each idea.
 Brainstorming tip: don’t trash bad ideas.
 Save them in the recycle bin to see if they can be changed into good ideas.
 The key is getting ideas out there.
 As you look at the whiteboard, see if some ideas start to thread together into a theme and put it on the calendar.

 Step 3 | Build your content calendar